White Hart: Brentwood

 The White Hart in Brentwood is the oldest pub in the town, dating back to before 1480.
 It may have been so named after King Richard II passed through Brentwood in 1392, possibly staying at the inn.
 It became a coaching inn in the 18th century and survived long enough that in 1910 it even offered repairs to motor vehicles.
 It is now operating as a nightclub and restaurant called Sugar Hut.
 The building can be seen on reality TV programme, 'The Only Way Is Essex'.

 Canterbury

-The White Hart in Canterbury probably dates from Victorian times, but is reputed to be built on the site of St Mary de Castro, demolished around 1486, the mortuary of which is now the pub's cellar and still has a body chute.
+The facade of The White Hart in Canterbury dates from Victorian times, but is reputed to be built on the site of St Mary de Castro, demolished around 1486, the mortuary of which is now the pub's cellar and still has a body chute.
 The small park next door, crossed by a diagonal path, is the graveyard, with gravestones lined up against the wall.
-The pub has a very nice garden, with bat and trap in summer.
+The pub has a very nice garden, which used to hold bat and trap matches in the summer.